New elder-care facility will address an ‘overlooked’ area. Here’s when it will open

-The College Township Council unanimously approved plans today for a brand-new 240-bed skilled nursing facility behind the former Starlite Drive-In Theatre between Benner Pike and East College Avenue.
+The College Township Council unanimously approved plans Thursday night for the new, 240-bed Centre Crest Nursing Facility.
+It will be located behind the former Starlite Drive-In Theatre between Benner Pike and East College Avenue.

 According to Centre Care, the nonprofit that operates the nursing home, the new facility will be operational in the summer of 2020 and be better able to meet the evolving needs of the county’s residents for decades to come.